defeat the enemy, strongholds and spiritual warfare

 Stef: Gillian, I’m so excited to have you on the show.
 Tell us what you do.

 Gillian: I am a digital business strategist.
 I help people start online businesses and scale them to six figures and beyond.
-My specialty is in YouTube strategy because that’s where I have experienced huge success with my business.
+I specialize in YouTube strategy because I have experienced massive success with my business.

 I also teach automated funnel strategies because I love to work less and earn more.
-When I am in the office, I do things that pay me over and over again such as projects that give a long-term return on investment.
-I have five children, ages two through ten, so I like to spend as much time with them as possible, especially because I homeschool them.
+When I am in the office, I do things that pay me repeatedly, such as projects that give a long-term return on investment.
+I have five children, ages two through ten, so I spend as much time with them as possible, mainly because I homeschool them.

 EVERY PART OF YOUR ENTREPRENEURIAL JOURNEY MATTERS